Safety instructions

 Do not drop, throw or bend the device.

-Try to operate the device in as clean an environment as possible and avoid small objects getting into the openings in the housing.
+Try to operate the device in as clean surroundings as possible and avoid small objects getting into the openings in the housing.

 Do not operate the device near medical facilities without permission.